-It isn’t easy to tell male and female parrots apart.
-While certain breeds show color differences, others don’t.
-Sizes may be entirely the same, and head shapes may be identical.
-Since parrot genitalia is internal, you can’t physically check for differences in sex.
-Without guidance from a vet, you may not be able to tell if your parrot is a boy or girl.
+It isn’t always easy to tell male and female parrots apart.
+While certain parrot species show color differences, others don’t.
+Sizes may be the same, and head shapes may be identical.
+Since parrots’ genitalia are internal, you can’t physically check for sexual differences.

 Physical differences between males and females exist in cockatiels, budgies, and ringneck parrots.
-You’ll see differences in their feathers, markings, colors, beaks, and head shapes.
-Macaws, pionus, and conure parrots show no physical differences between the sexes, so DNA testing or surgical sexing will be required.
+These show in their feathers, markings, colors, nares, and head shapes.
+Macaws, pionus, and conure parrots show no differences between the sexes, so DNA testing or surgical sexing is necessary.

 These indicators may not show up until the parrot is fully grown.
-For example, behavioral signs may not appear until the mating season.
-Males tend to be more aggressive, while females are more docile.
-Certain genetic defects may also cause your parrot to look like the opposite gender.
+For example, behavioral signs may not appear until the mating season, and genetic defects may cause a parrot to look like the opposite gender.

 How To Tell The Gender Of Parrots

 Sexual dimorphism refers to the physical differences between males and females.
-Parrots can have strong, clear indicators of sex.
-They can also have no indicators at all, depending on their species.
+Parrots can have clear indicators of sex, while others have no indicators, depending on their species.

-Fortunately, there are three ways to sex an otherwise sexless parrot.
-One can be done yourself, while the other two require the intervention of an avian veterinarian.
+There are three ways to determine the gender of an otherwise sexless parrot.
+One can be done yourself, while the other two require the expert opinion of an avian veterinarian.

 Wait Until The Parrot Matures

 You can wait for a parrot to reach sexual maturity.
-Females may lay eggs, even if they have not been paired up with males.
-This is a natural occurrence in captive and wild parrots.
+Females may lay eggs, even if not paired with males.

 However, many parrots are long-lived and mature at 3-10 years of age.
-The long wait time makes this option less than ideal.
-That’s especially true if you are cohabitating multiple parrots in a single enclosure.
+The long wait time makes this option less than ideal, especially if you’re keeping two parrots in a single enclosure.

-Aside from egg-laying, you can also wait for the mating season to reveal behavioral patterns.
-Males will grow more vocal and territorial.
-Female parrots will remain docile.
-However, this can be difficult to tell when parrots are kept alone.
+Aside from egg-laying, you can wait for the mating season to reveal behavioral patterns.
+Males will grow more vocal and territorial, while females will remain docile.

 Difference Between Male And Female Parrots

-So, what about parrots that do show physical differences?
-There are currently 387 living parrot species, each with its own traits and behaviors.
-On occasion, these can be used to parse male parrots from female parrots.
-Depending on the species, males and females vary in:
+So, what about parrots that have physical differences?
+There are around 400 living parrot species, each with unique traits and behaviors.
+On occasion, these can be used to parse males from females.

 - Feather patterns